tidepool-org/development/local/README.md

 ## Tandem

 Tandem requires the OAuth2 Authorization Code flow with PKCE, which the platform enables automatically for this provider.
 The `redirectURL` must be registered with Tandem for each environment.
-The `clientURL` is required by the `data` service once the provider is configured.
+The `clientURL` is the Tandem API host root (the data sharing endpoints live under `/pumpers`) and is required by both the `auth` and `data` services once the provider is configured.

 Tandem uses two OAuth2 clients that share the `tokenURL`: a user client for the end-user authorization flow and a service client (client credentials grant) used when a patient disconnects the provider.
 Its keys therefore differ from the other providers: `configmap.userScopes` and `configmap.serviceScopes` in place of `scopes`, and `secret.data_` holds `UserClientId` and `UserClientSecret` for the user client, `ServiceClientId` and `ServiceClientSecret` for the service client, plus `StateSalt`.